BlythICS4U/p0-0-evancoupal321/README.md

 # p0-0 Variables practice

 A bare NetBeans project has been provided for you.
 Declare and assign the necessary variables to represent the mathematical formulas below.
 You can do all of the work in the provided main method.
+Make sure you declare the appropriate data types for the cases where decimal values may be produced.

 ![alt text](https://github.com/BlythICS4U/p0-0/blob/master/MathFormulas.png "Math formulas")